DrCoolzic/esphome-docs/components/sc16is75x.rst

   which provides 3.3V to the SC16IS752 chip and has a 3.072Mhz crystal.\ :raw-html-m2r:`<br>`

 .. warning::
-  **Due to the fact that these boards are equipped with voltage regulator they must must be powered with at least 5v (3.3v won't work)**. \ :raw-html-m2r:`<br>` The level of i2c pins is 3.3V, but all pins are 5V tolerant.
+  **Due to the fact that these boards are equipped with voltage regulator it is advised to power them with 5 V**. \ :raw-html-m2r:`<br>`
+  The level of i2c pins is 3.3V, but all pins are 5V tolerant.

 .. figure:: images/sc16is750-752.png
   :align: center

   SC16IS750 and SC16IS752 Breakout boards

 .. note::
   The range of possible addresses for these boards are ``0x48`` to ``0x57``.
-  The actual choice of  depends on state of the 2 address pins A0-A1.
+  The address value depends on state of the 2 address pins A0-A1.
   The table below show how to connect the A0-A1 pins to set the I²C device address of the boards.
 A mixture of **up to sixteen** of these boards can therefore reside on the same I²C bus.

-  Once configured, you can use any of the UART channels (2 for SC16IS752 board) in your device.
-Each channel acts for the connected components as a virtual UART Bus.
-You can also use any of the 8 GPIO pins (pin number ``0-7``).
-  Any option accepting a :ref:`Pin Schema <config-pin_schema>` can theoretically be used, but some more complicated components that do communication through this I/O expander will not work.

 .. list-table::
    :header-rows: 1